• Skip to primary navigation

 Both come from the cassava root or plant, but the difference is that cassava flour is made from the whole root, while tapioca flour is just made from the starchy part of the plant.

-Can you substitute tapioca flour for cassava flour in this recipe?
+Can you substitute tapioca flour for cassava flour in this paleo bread recipe?

 No!
 It will not turn out.